renpy/renpy/sphinx/source/style_properties.rst

     Outlines only work with TrueType fonts.

+.. style-property: outline_scaling string

+    This determines how outline suzels or offsets are scaled when the window is scaled.

+    ``"step"``
+        The default, best for text that uses thin outlines and text that uses multiple outlines.
+The window scaling factor is rounded down to an integer and applied ot the outline size and offsets.

+        The window scaling factor is always above 1.

+    ``"linear"``
+        Best for text with thick outlines.
+The window scaling factor is applied to the outline size, and then rounded to an integer.
+        This looks better for thick outlines, but small outlines can dissappear.

+        The resulting width is always at least 1 pixel.

 .. style-property:: rest_indent int

     Specifies the number of pixels the second and later lines in a